Home

 Research Focus

 1) Studying and optimizing food processing methods capable of enhancing product safety, quality and shelf life.
-Current research areas: use of membrane separation and pulsed light treatment, as physical methods capable of reducing the microbial load of food products in general and dairy products in particular.
+Current areas of research include: membrane separation for microbial removal and nonthermal concentration, light based treatments for microbial inactivation, high pressure processing (HPP) as a novel method of food structuring, and microwave vacuum drying.

-3) Understanding the intermolecular interactions and structural transformations that occur during processing and their effect on the quality and functionality of dairy foods.
+2) Intermolecular interactions and structural transformations that occur during processing and their effect on the quality and functionality of foods, including plant based and dairy foods.

 Photo: Lab BBQ, Summer 2019